Doman: Grzechy Ardana: Development

 Compared to the less serious Franko, Doman was meant to be a more serious game and the only intentionally comedic aspects they've included in the game consist of Franko making a cameo appearance in cut-scenes, as well as the presence of the Kalashnikov weapon as one of the cheat codes.

 The code for Doman took several months to write, and it was completely rewritten from scratch rather than based on Franko, part of the artist's philosophy to never re-use much of the code for future projects.
 They've initially split the character sprites into lower and upper bodies to allow them to carry different weapons independently to save disk space, but the screen synchronization issues caused by this approach made them to have just full sprites for characters using different weapons, which led to the swamp stages having the player revert to the default sword weapon.
 The corpses also fade away unlike Franko having corpses stay (done by "painting" the corpses onto the background in memory) as the developers preferred to have a more convincing effect if they could.

 By accessing the Retroattack!
 Website, by Polish company Mirage Interactive, players could legally download around 60 Polish classics for Atari, Amiga and PC including Mózgprocesor, Janosik, Rooster, Taekwondo Master, Doman, and Franko: The Crazy Revenge.

 The game's music was intended to be in theme of Conan the Barbarian, though the game's composer would later question if this comes through in the final version.
 Meanwhile, graphics were created in Deluxe Paint.

 Reception

 AmigaOS felt the title was more " thought-out and developed" than its predecessor.
 PPE noted that the game was quite violent, even more so than Franko.

 While both Franko and Doman brought in an adequate profit, the developers were not able to satisfactorily pay themselves, so they sought out a new publisher for future games.

+The game was also reviewed for magazines Świat Gier Komputerowych, Gry Komputerowe and Computer Studio Wydanie Specjalne.